proof88/PGE/PGE/docpages/menu-04-Networking.md

 We don't do this anymore, since server also has tickrate and we should stick to it: game simulation and input sampling is happening in each tick, not in each frame.
 So whenever a client input message is received on server-side, instead of processing it immediately, we enqueue it.
 Server dequeues all received messages at its next tick, and responses will be also sent out at this time in the separate serverSendUserUpdates().
-Alternatively, we don't need to send out response/update messages with the tickrate frequency, we can have a separate frequency for that, called **cl_updaterate**.
-Rule is: **tickrate >= cl_updaterate**.
-We can lower the required bandwidth if we set a lower value.
-The lower the value, the more we depend on client-side lerp and input-prediction to smooth out player movement experience.
+Remember: the lower the value of **cl_updaterate**, the more we depend on client-side lerp and input-prediction to smooth out player movement experience.

 Interesting fact: the original Doom [used P2P lockstep mechanism multiplayer](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html), which at that time was not good to be played over the Internet.
 Then Quake introduced the client-server model with the client-side lerp, which was good for LAN, but less good on Internet with bigger distances between machines.